contrast-zone/t-rewriter.js/intermezzo.md

         )
     )

-Classical example of an expression accepted by an unrestricted grammar language *L* is a string of the same amout of characters: *L = a^nb^nc^n, n > 0*.
+Classical example of an expression accepted by an unrestricted grammar language *L* is a string of the same amout of three different characters: *L = a^nb^nc^n, n > 0*.
 Thus, if we pass

     S -> aBSc
     S -> aBc